ProtoXylos/TheNidavellirProject-Free/README.md

 #### **Crash and Popup Prevention for Malformed Packets (Instant Message Crash) in `dwInstantDispatchMessage`**

 **Problem**:
 The crash occurs when malformed or empty messages are sent via the `dwInstantDispatchMessage` function, which processes messages in multiplayer sessions.
 These messages can lead to crashes if they are empty, contain invalid data, or are sent in a way that bypasses size validation.
-Additionally, exploiters can use remote command buffer (Cbuf) messages to cause popups or unexpected behavior that impacts the user experience.
+Additionally, exploiters can use remote command buffer (Cbuf) messages or specific message types to trigger popups or crashes.

 **Solution**:
 The patch prevents this issue by adding additional checks to the message processing flow: